Tragedy of the Commons Archetype

 • Create feedback loops: Link individual gain directly to commons health metrics

-• Establish self-regulation: Agreements or governance among users for sustainable use
+• Establish self-regulation: Governance agreements among users for sustainable use

 • Build shared vision: Create common commitment to resource stewardship